Pneumothorax

 U-VATS has proven particularly valuable for the precise identification and treatment of air leaks, resection of blebs or bullae, mechanical pleurodesis, and management of complicated cases with adhesions or loculated pneumothorax.

-Long-term management of closed pneumothorax extends beyond the acute phase.
+Long-term management of a closed pneumothorax extends beyond the acute phase.
 It involves follow-up imaging to ensure complete recovery and monitor for recurrence.
 It also entails lifestyle modifications, including smoking cessation and avoidance of activities that dramatically change ambient pressure, like scuba diving, patient education to recognise symptoms of recurrence, and genetic counselling in cases with a family history of spontaneous pneumothorax.

 This comprehensive approach to long-term care is crucial in preventing recurrence and ensuring optimal patient outcomes.